Napoleon Dynamite: Home media

+Napoleon Dynamite was released on VHS and DVD on December 21, 2004, by 20th Century Fox Home Entertainment in North America and by Paramount Home Entertainment in all other territories.
+The DVD is a double-sided disc containing full screen and letterbox versions of the film, plus Peluca and deleted scenes—all with audio commentary.
+A 2-disc edition (dubbed "Like, the Best Special Edition, Ever!") was released in 2006 with additional deleted scenes, promotional material and a second commentary track, but fell out of print in favor of the first edition DVD and the Blu-Ray.

+The "10th Anniversary Edition" Blu-ray was released on June 2, 2014.
+A digital release of the 4K screening of the film is also currently available to purchase and stream.

 Lawsuit against Fox Searchlight Pictures

-On August 30, 2011, Napoleon Pictures filed a lawsuit against Fox Searchlight for $10 million for underreporting royalties and taking improper revenue deductions.
+On August 30, 2011, the film's production company Napoleon Pictures filed a lawsuit against Fox Searchlight Pictures for $10 million for underreporting royalties and taking improper revenue deductions.
 In its term sheet, Fox agreed to pay 31.66% of net profits on home video.
 The lawsuit said that a 2008 audit revealed that Fox was only paying net royalties on home videos at a 9.66% rate, and there were underreported royalties and improper deductions.

 Napoleon Pictures also alleged that Fox had breached the agreement in multiple other respects, including underreporting pay television license fees, failing to report electronic sell-through revenue, charging residuals on home video sales, as well as overcharging residuals on home video sales, deducting a number of costs and charges Fox had no right to deduct and/or for which there is no supporting documentation.

 In May 2012, Fox went to trial after failing to win a summary judgment on the case.
 The trial began on June 19, 2012.
 On November 28, 2012, a 74-page decision sided with Fox on 9 of the 11 issues.
 Napoleon Pictures was awarded $150,000 based on Fox accounting irregularities.